COSC3020/dijkstra-s-algorithm-sin-2pi/README.md

 The most expensive operation inside my while loop is the standard sort() function, which is generally $|VlogV|$.
 My while loop is $|V*VlogV|$ which equals $|V^2logV|$.

-Also, for each vertext that is procesed, all adjacent edges are checked.
+Also, for each vertext that is processed, all adjacent edges are checked.
 This is $|E|$ time.